iturdikulov/notes/Slatkin-Effective_Python.md

 ---
+date: 2025-07-20T12:40:33+03:00
+created: 2025-01-14T11:41:00+03:00
+author: Brett Slatkin
+file: ./books/Slatkin-Effective_Python.epub
 tags:
   - blog
   - Python
   - annotation_book
-author: Brett Slatkin
-created: 2025-01-14T11:41+03:00
-file: ./books/Slatkin-Effective_Python.epub
-sr-due: 1681833600
+sr-due: 2025-07-21
-sr-ease: 250
-sr-interval: 29
+sr-interval: 1
+sr-ease: 130
 ---

 # Effective Python: 90 specific ways to write better python

 ### Item 1: Know which version of python you're using {#item-1-know-which-version-of-python-you-re-using}

 #### Idioms of programming language are defined by its users {#idioms-of-programming-language-are-defined-by-its-users}

 This means popular practices, formating rules, conventions, etc are defined by their users!

 #### Python version {#python-version}

 You can easily detect which python version you use right now.

 ### Item 2: Follow the PEP8 Style Guide {#item-2-follow-the-pep8-style-guide}

 #### PEP is {#pep-is}

 Python Enhancement Proposal or PEP 8
 It's Python formatting style guide.

 #### Why PEP? {#why-pep}

 Using consistent style, make your code much more approachable and readable.

 #### Whitespace {#whitespace}

 Since whitespaces are significant in Python, it's recommend to follow this rules:

 - Use 4 spaces insted tabs for indentation.
 - Indent a long lines by additional spaces if they splitted.
 - Functions and classes separated by 2 blank lines.
 - Class methods separated by 1 blank line.
 - ...

 #### Naming {#naming}

 - Functions, variables, and attributes in `lowercas_underscore` format.
 - Protected instance attributes should be in `_leading_underscore` format.
 - Classes (including exceptions) should be in `CapitalizedWord` format.
 - Module-level constants should be in `ALL_CAPS` format.
 - Instance methods in classes should use `self` (ref to object), as the name of the first parameter.
 - Class methods should use `cls`, which refers to the class, as the name of the first parameter.

 #### Expressions and statements {#expressions-and-statements}

 - Use inline negation `if a is not b` instead negation of positive expression `if not a is b`, some like `if not CONDTION`.
 It's really hard to understand.
 - Don't check for empty/non-empty by comparing length to zero ([], ''), just use `if/if not` something and you need assume that empty value will be evaluated to False, non-empty to True.
 - Avoid single-line if, for and while loops, except compound statements, spread them over multiple lines for clarity/readability (it's actual for complex items).
 - Split long lines with parentheses if they are too long.
 - Prefer splitting with parentheses over using \\ line conttinuation character.

 #### Imports {#imports}

 - Place imports at top.
 - Use absolute names when you import modules.
 - When you need do relative import, use explicit method `from . import foo`
 - Follow ordering of module import: stdlib, thrid-party, own.
 - Use linters linke pylint, black, etc...

 #### Things to remember {#things-to-remember}

 - Follow the PEP style guide.
 - Following common style facilitates collaboration with others.
 - Consistent code style make it easier to modify later (include automation?).

 ### Item 3: Know the Differences Between bytes and str {#item-3-know-the-differences-between-bytes-and-str}

 #### Sequence data {#sequence-data}

 In python there are 2 types that represent sequences of characters bytes and str

 - byte - RAW unsigned 8 bit value `b'h\x65llo'`

 <!--listend-->